 What we offer

 Totara Springs is the largest centre of its kind in New Zealand and is the ultimate venue for church retreats, school camps, sports activities, business conferences, artistic events, holiday camps and family reunions.

 We are situated in a beautiful setting, nestled at the foot of the Kaimai ranges in Matamata.
 There are 90 acres of park-like grounds and native bush with streams, walks and bush trails.
 We have a large gymnasium for indoor sports, lecture theatre and breakaway areas, as well as a large hot pool fed by natural hot water.

-We have beds for 427 people in 27 motels, 3 lodge complexes and 19 cabins.
+We have beds for 427 people in 27 motels, 3 lodges and 19 cabins.
 Onsite there are also powered caravan and practically unlimited tent sites.
 Camps and events are fully catered by our resident catering team and special dietary needs can be accommodated.
 A wide range of sports equipment is available as well as a laundry, Wi-Fi, photocopying, microphones and other sound equipment.

 History of Totara Springs

 It was believed hot water could be found in the area so in 1968 it was time to start drilling.
 After drilling 235 meters down into solid rock the money was gone and no hot water was found.
 The committee prayed and decided to drill another 27 meters and still no water was found.
 The faith of the committee was strong and after drilling another 60 meters hot water was found!
 This still feeds the swimming pool with a pleasant 36C all year round.

 That same year a permanent kitchen and dining room was built and still makes up part of the current dining and admin facilities.